 How Long Does it Take to Adjust Status to “Permanent Resident”?

 It takes the U.S. government a significant amount of time to adjust an immigrant’s status to lawful Due to Covid and the adverse effects of the global pandemic, USCIS processing times are taking longer than ever for many types of cases, including adjustment of status.
 Generally, completing the process takes over a year and in some jurisdictions over a year and a half.
 It is a long journey, and it is beneficial to have an immigration attorney guide you through it all.
 Some cases may be shorter, where an in-person interview is waived.
 For example, for many adjustment of status cases, where a U.S. Citizen’s son or daughter files a petition for a parent(s), the in-person USCIS interview is waived.

 How Much Does it Cost to File an Adjustment of Status Application?

-The I-485 application is currently $1140, plus a biometrics fee of $85.
+The I-485 application is currently $1,140, plus a biometrics fee of $85.
 Biometrics must be paid for applicants who are 14-79 years of age.
-There are no biometrics fees for applicants who are outside of this age range.
+There are no biometrics fees for applicants outside this age range.
 Always check the filing fees on the USCIS website before filing any immigration application.
 They change periodically and if you file your case with the wrong filing fee, it could be rejected.